Race and ethnicity in the NHL: Willie O'Ree

-Herb Carnegie was the first black player to play on ice in a professional hockey game.
+Val James

 Val (Valmore) James, the first U.S.-born African American hockey player called up by the Buffalo Sabres in 1982, refrained from openly discussing his experiences with racism in the league until three decades after retiring from the sport.
+James's short career was spent with the Toronto Maple Leafs and the Buffalo Sabres.
+James recalls fans taunting him with racial slurs as well as players committing penalties and fights against him because of his skin color.
 The depth of his ordeal was so profound that he reported being unable to watch hockey for a full decade without being haunted by memories of discrimination in the league.
-James's tumultuous journey serves as a poignant illustration of how societal racism can infiltrate sports cultures.

 "When I started skating, I set out to be a hockey player, not a black hockey player," he wrote.
 "However, the two concepts quickly became intertwined.
 And not by choice.
-From early on, there were some people who were determined to prove that being black and being a hockey player were mutually exclusive."Further insights into James's life and experiences can be found in the autobiography Black Ice: The Val James Story, authored by Valmore James and John Gallagher.
+From early on, there were some people who were determined to prove that being black and being a hockey player were mutually exclusive."

+James found the most intensive racism to be in the United States.
+During his career with the Buffalo Sabres, Val James recalls beer bottles being thrown at him when entering the arena as well as fans shouting racial slurs at him.
+Further insights into James's life and experiences can be found in the autobiography Black Ice: The Val James Story, authored by Valmore James and John Gallagher.